JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```

 ## Discussion & future directions
-Instead of `if-else` statements that would throw an error for different types, in Julia, we generally see the pattern of typing the function in the way. that for other than desirable types `MethodError` is emitted with the information about closest matching methods.
+Instead of `if-else` statements that would throw an error for different types, in Julia, we generally see the pattern of typing the function in a way, that for other than desirable types `MethodError` is emitted with the information about closest matching methods.
 This is part of the design process in Julia of a function and for the particular functionality of the `polynomial` example, we can look into the Julia itself, where it has been implemented in the `evalpoly` function
 ```@repl lab01_base
 methods(evalpoly)
 ```